syncfusion-content/blazor-docs/blazor/ai-assistview/toolbar-items.md

 ### Response

-The response toolbar comes with built-in items like `copy`, `like`, and `dislike` icons for user interaction with the responses.
+By default, the response toolbar renders the built-in items like `copy`, `like`, and `dislike` items to perform response copy and perform rating actions.

+In the following example, AI AssistView renders with built-in toolbar items.

 ```cshtml